 Clayton repeatedly told James that his investments were doing great.
-According to the U.S. Securities and Exchange Commission, that was a lie.
-In their complaint, the SEC alleged that Clayton used less than half of the funds he collected from his family, friends and fellow veterans on the trading strategy described in his pitch to investors.
+According to the U.S. Securities and Exchange Commission (SEC), that was a lie.
+In a formal complaint, the SEC alleged that Clayton used less than half of the funds he collected from his investors on the trading strategy described in his investment pitch.
 And he lost every penny as a result of unsuccessful trading and bad investment choices.
-He used the rest of the investor funds to finance an extravagant lifestyle, and to pay redemptions to early investors.
+He used the rest of the investor funds to finance an extravagant lifestyle and to pay redemptions to early investors.
 It was a classic Ponzi scheme.

-Learn about how to protect your money.
+Learn more on how to protect your money.